Willy Adames Player Props: Brewers vs. Rockies

-On Tuesday, Willy Adames (hitting .188 in his past 10 games) and the Milwaukee Brewers face the Colorado Rockies, whose starting pitcher will be Ryan Feltner.
-First pitch is at 8:40 PM ET.
+The Milwaukee Brewers, including Willy Adames (.282 on-base percentage in past 10 games, 57 points below season-long percentage), take on starting pitcher Kyle Freeland and the Colorado Rockies at Coors Field, Wednesday at 8:40 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Angels.
+He had a hitless showing in his last game (0-for-4) against the Rockies.

 Willy Adames Game Info & Props vs. the Rockies